All You Need to Know About Vidispine’s Release Schedule

 This post explains the version numbering scheme of Vidispine releases.
 We aim to release new major versions every 24-36 months, with a new minor release coming every 3-6 months.
 In-between we release maintenance and pre-release versions.

-In this post, we will describe the different parts of a Vidispine version number, and how different components with different versions are related.
+In this post, we will describe the Vidispine Server release lifecycle, and the different parts of a Vidispine Server version number, and how different components with different versions are related.

 The Version number